-We are tourism specialists with extensive international networks, ensuring we can offer our clients a no find, no fee promise.
+We are all tourism and recruitment specialists with extensive local and international networks, ensuring we can offer our clients a no find, no fee promise.

-Our directors are highly engaged with talent development and sit on a variety of boards in the tourism and education sectors.
+Our directors and associates are highly engaged with talent development and sit on a variety of boards in the tourism and education sectors.

-Jason has an extensive network in tourism having held a variety of senior roles within the New Zealand tourism industry and is also Managing Director of Meneth Consulting.
-Until late 2017 he was Head of Tourism at Auckland Tourism, Event and Economic Development (ATEED) for six years, responsible for the international and domestic marketing of Auckland as a visitor destination, as well as new product development and destination management.
+Jason has an extensive network in tourism having held a variety of senior roles within the New Zealand industry over 25 years and is also Managing Director of Meneth Consulting.
+Until late 2017 he was Head of Tourism at Auckland Tourism, Event and Economic Development (ATEED) for six years, responsible for the international and domestic marketing of Auckland, as well as new product development and destination management.

-Prior to that Jason was based in Tokyo as Regional Manager for Tourism New Zealand for over five years implementing the 100% PURE NEW ZEALAND global marketing campaign in the Japanese and Korean markets.
-Other roles include five years as General Manager Marketing at Christchurch and Canterbury Tourism, and Marketing Manager at BTM Marketing and Translations.
+Prior to that Jason was based in Tokyo as Regional Manager for Tourism New Zealand for over five years implementing the 100% PURE NEW ZEALAND marketing campaign in the Japanese and Korean markets.
+Other roles have included General Manager Marketing at Christchurch and Canterbury Tourism, and Marketing Manager at BTM Marketing and Translations.

-He is currently on the board of Tourism Bay of Plenty, deputy Chair AUT School of Tourism and Hospitality industry advisory board, and a director Te Haerenga, Ngai Tai ki tamaki iwi.
-Previous governance roles include Chairman of the Association of National Tourism Organisations in Japan (ANTOR), Cruise New Zealand board, I-Site NZ board, and Pacific Asia Travel Association board (PATA.
+He is currently on the board of Tourism Bay of Plenty, deputy Chair AUT School of Tourism and Hospitality industry advisory board.
+Previous governance roles include Chairman of the Association of National Tourism Organisations in Japan (ANTOR), Cruise New Zealand board, I-Site NZ board, and Pacific Asia Travel Association board (PATA), and director Te Haerenga, Ngai Tai ki tamaki iwi.
 He was also the catalyst in establishing the PATA Global Insights Conference in Auckland that ran for 3 years and setting up the PATA student chapter at AUT.

 Dylan is co-founder of Tourism Talent and has been passionate about helping young New Zealanders understand the opportunities that tourism careers can bring for a long time.
 He was a founding board member of YoungTEC NZ and the organisation’s chair for two years.

-Dylan relocated with his young family to Central Otago in 2018, where he is also the General Manager of the regional tourism organisation, COVID-19 Recovery Manager for the District Council and also holds board roles with the Tourism Export Council of New Zealand and Dunedin Venues Management Limited.
+Dylan relocated with his family to Central Otago in 2018, where he is currently the General Manager of the regional tourism organisation, COVID-19 Recovery Manager for the District Council and also holds board roles with Regional Tourism New Zealand and Dunedin Venues Management Limited.
 Dylan is a regular mentor to the YoungTEC professional development program and an advisor to MBIE’s Quarantine Free Travel Labour Force focus group.

 Nuwanthie is the CEO of ICE, an early in careers people consultancy firm specialising in designing, delivering and developing schemes for organisations looking to build talent pipelines for the future.
 ICE utilise analytics, experience and industry insights in conjunction with the support of technology to challenge and drive new thinking.
 This revitalised thought process enables us to help organisations entirely reimagine their approach towards organisational early talent acquisition, management and development.